Welcome to the events page!

 - Saturday 25th January – completed

-- Wednesday 19th February – over subscribed
+- Wednesday 19th February – completed

 You will need wellies, old warm clothes that you dont mind getting dirty, torches with lots of spare batteries and maybe also a change of boots/socks, the adits are all wet.
 Bring lunch, snacks and a flask, it will be cold!